yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/alerts-monitoring/performance-advisor.md

 - Currently, you can't schedule periodic performance advisor runs.
 - Currently, you can only configure performance recommendation thresholds via the API.
-- Performance recommendation can be marked resolved only via UI; this state is not persisted.
+- Performance recommendations can only be marked resolved via the UI; this state is not persisted.
 - Limited set of performance recommendations.

 ## Learn more